Pollution, Acid Rain, Sustainability, and the

 "reactive".
 Large pool sizes are difficult to "disturb";

-There are very many "controls" on the overall nitrogen cycle, but in this lecture we will focus on the controls that are related directly to a major environmental problem on earth, which is acid rain.
-The general way in which acid rain is formed is given in Figure 2 below.
+There are very many "controls" on the overall nitrogen cycle, but in this lecture we will focus on the controls that are related directly to a major environmental problem on Earth, which is acid rain.
+The general way in which acid rain is formed is given in Figure 3 below.

-Figure 2.
+Figure 3.
 Diagram of the pathways and reactions leading to the formation of acid rain in our atmosphere.
+Note that the primary pollutants are sulfur and nitrogen oxides put into the atmosphere, and the secondary pollutants are the sulfuric and nitric acids that form acid rain.

 - produced by combustion of fossil fuels and by industry.
 Important in